-How to watch ESPN Plus on your TV, Roku, computer, & more
+How to watch ESPN Plus: Stream it on TV, Roku, computer & more

-ESPN+ is a streaming service offering from ESPN that offers live sports, original content, documentaries, and more.
+If you are wondering how to watch ESPN Plus (ESPN+) on your TV, computer, and more you'll be happy to hear that it's actually very easy to do.
+ESPN+ is a streaming service from ESPN that offers live sports, original content, documentaries, and more.
 The way things are set up is a little different than the way most other streaming platforms operate, so there are a few things you'll want to know before getting started.
 The ESPN+ content actually lives inside of the ESPN app, which is available on just about all streaming hardware now.

-ESPN+ offers sports fans an easy way to watch their favorite games and keep up with their teams for a truly affordable monthly cost.
-It can be accessed on a wide variety of devices, so sign up today!
+Stream your favorite sports from anywhere: ESPN+ offers sports fans an easy way to watch their favorite games and keep up with their teams for a truly affordable monthly cost.
+It can be accessed on a wide variety of devices too.
+Alternatively, there's an excellent value bundle available where you can get ESPN Plus, Disney Plus, and Hulu all in one package for just $13.99 a month!

 How to watch ESPN+ on your TV